Our Ultimate Guide to the Best African Safari

 3. Volcanoes National Park

-Located in Rwanda, Volcanoes National Park is the best place to visit for spotting endangered mountain gorillas in Africa.
+Located in Rwanda, the Volcanoes National Park is the best place to visit for spotting endangered mountain gorillas in Africa.
 There are 10 habituated gorilla groups in Rwanda, all within this national park.
 Other than gorilla encounters, you can trek volcano craters and see golden monkeys.

 When is the Best Time to Visit Volcanoes National Park?